America Bay Track in Ku-ring-gai Chase National Park

 JOIN SYDNEY UNCOVERED

-The America Bay Track is only 1 km long and is suitable for people of all ages and fitness levels.
+The America Bay Track is a short 1 km trail, making it suitable for people of all ages and fitness levels.

-The path is easy to follow from start to finish; however, good walking shoes are recommended as the path is sometimes a bit rocky and uneven.
+The path is well-defined from start to finish, though sturdy walking shoes are recommended as some sections are rocky and uneven.

 Aboriginal Engravings

-Early into the walk, keep an eye out for an intersection that is surprisingly easy to miss.
+Early in the walk, keep an eye out for an intersection that’s surprisingly easy to miss.

-This is where you can do a short side trip to a site with well-preserved Aboriginal engravings.
-Watch for a wooden pole, as per the picture below.
+This is where you can take a short side trip to a site featuring well-preserved Aboriginal engravings.
+Look for a wooden pole, as shown in the photo below.

-But if you turn right at that intersection and follow the path for approximately 100 metres, you will see a large, flat rocky area.
+Turn right at the intersection and follow the path for about 100 metres to reach a large, flat, rocky area.

 Walking path to America Bay